-Current rule Rule proposed by the South Australian Government Commission's first draft rule Commission's second draft rule (changes from first draft rule) Participants must make offers, bids and rebids in good faith Participants must make offers, bids and rebids in good faith Participants must not make offers, bids or rebids that are false, misleading or likely to mislead No change from first draft rule No specific definition of what an offer or rebid is deemed to represent No specific definition of what an offer or rebid is deemed to represent what an offer or id is deemed to of what an offer or rebid is deemed to An offer or rebid will be taken to be made in good faith if, at the time of making the offer or rebid, the participant has a genuine intention to honour that offer if the material conditions and circumstances upon which the offer is based remain unchanged An offer or rebid would be taken not to be made in good faith unless, at the time of making the offer or rebid, the participant had a genuine intention to honour that offer or rebid if the material circumstances remain unchanged An offer or rebid would be deemed to be misleading if, at the time of making the offer or rebid, the participant does not have a genuine intention to honour, and does not have a reasonable basis to represent that it will honour, that offer or rebid if the material conditions and circumstances upon which the offer or rebid are based remain unchanged until the relevant dispatch interval The word 'and' in this clause has been changed to 'or'.
-No specific obligations on timing A variation to an offer or rebid must be made as soon as practicable after a change in material circumstances comes to the participant's attention If a participant changes its intentions for dispatch, and wishes to make a rebid to reflect those changed intentions, the participant must make the rebid as soon as reasonably practicable after it becomes aware of The obligation to rebid as soon as reasonably practicable has been replaced with an obligation to rebid as soon as practicable.
+Current rule Rule proposed by the South Australian Government Commission's first draft rule Commission's second draft rule (changes from first draft rule) Commission's final rule (changes from second draft rule) through the pre-dispatch schedules, that the offer or rebid will not be changed unless the participants becomes aware of a change in the material conditions and circumstances upon which the offer or rebid is based An offer or rebid will be taken to be made in good faith if, at the time of making the offer or rebid, the participant has a genuine intention to honour that offer if the material conditions and circumstances upon which the offer is based remain unchanged An offer or rebid would be taken not to be made in good faith unless, at the time of making the offer or rebid, the participant had a genuine intention to honour that offer or rebid if the material circumstances remain unchanged An offer or rebid would be deemed to be misleading if, at the time of making the offer or rebid, the participant does not have a genuine intention to honour, and does not have a reasonable basis to represent that it will honour, that offer or rebid if the material conditions and circumstances upon which the offer or rebid are based remain unchanged until the relevant dispatch interval The word 'and' in this clause has been changed to 'or'.
+No change from second draft rule No specific obligations on timing A variation to an offer or rebid must be made as soon as practicable after a change in material circumstances comes to the If a participant changes its intentions for dispatch, and wishes to make a rebid to reflect those changed intentions, the participant must The obligation to rebid as soon as reasonably practicable has been replaced with an obligation to rebid as soon as practicable.
+A drafting error in the second draft rule has been corrected so that the obligation to rebid as soon as practicable appears consistently throughout the rule.